sksamuel/aedile/README.md

   time.

-* expireAfter(expiry): Pass an implementation of `Expiry` which has methods for specifying that expiry should occur either a duration from insert, a duration from last refresh, or a duration from last read.
+* expireAfter(expiry): Pass an implementation of `Expiry` which has methods for specifying that expiry should occur either after a duration from insert, a duration from last refresh, or a duration from last read.

 You can specify a suspendable function to listen to evictions: